 - John Mackey, Co-Founder and Co-CEO of Whole Foods Market

-Last fall we distributed hundreds of copies of The Morality of Capitalism, What Your Professors Won’t Tell You to student groups around the world.
+In the fall of 2011 we distributed hundreds of copies of The Morality of Capitalism, What Your Professors Won’t Tell You to student groups around the world.
 This second Students For Liberty publication combines the writings of various philosophers, economists, Nobel Prize winners, and entrepreneurs to make the case that not only do “markets deliver the goods” as Vernon Smith says, but that a true free market system is a prerequisite for a just, prosperous, and cooperative society.

 After the Welfare State